tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

 Through them, we learned that Ellen moved away a year after the death of her ex-husband and their son and has since gotten remarried, having three more kids.
 That’s some good news at least.
 I sincerely hope she is doing well.
+After what she lost, she deserves to be happy.
 As for Ludus, my fear and hatred of it only grow stronger by the day.

+&#x200B;

+&#x200B;

-I know the threat it poses and I will not stop until this monster is ended.
+I know the threat it poses and despite how much I fear it, I will not stop until this monster is ended.

+&#x200B;

 &#x200B;